rawles/edit.tf/README.md

   row.
 Instead, on a BBC Micro, the two rows need to have identical data.
   This means that effects like the top and bottom of double-height characters having different colours, or even different characters entirely, may be achieved.
-This editor does not display such effects.
+This editor does not yet display such effects.

 ## Related links